0

 Photo: ©Valeria Blanc from Getty Images Signature via Canva.com

 Living a life honoring God requires a person to rest well.
 If you rest well, you will work well, and the other parts of your life will be satisfying, too.
-I suspect that most people in first-world countries do not have good sleep habits and are unaware or unconcerned about the adverse effects of sleeplessness.
+I suspect that most people in first-world countries do not have good rest habits and are unaware or unconcerned about the adverse effects of not resting well.
 So important is rest that without a sound theology and practice of rest, your work diminishes, and your relationships suffer.
 What is your theology of rest?
 How do work and rest intersect symmetrically, making you whole?

 You may want to read: